 Every once in a while—for a special occasion, holiday, or season—you might want to add some color to the bath bombs to make them a bit more festive.
 After adding color, you can use shaped molds to make bath bombs for holidays, such as tinted heart-shaped bath bombs for Valentine's Day.

 If you wonder whether the colorant you put in the bath bombs will color the bath water, the answer is that it will sometimes.
 However, it depends on the type and amount of colorant you use.
 There are a couple of ways to add color: one in the wet phase and one in the dry phase.
 In addition to the other ingredients for the bath bombs, you'll need water-based or water-soluble dry colorants.

-The simplest way to add colorant is to put it in during the liquid phase.
-You can use either water-based or dry colorants—as long as they are water soluble.
-Micas and oxides disperse in water, but they are not water soluble, and the results in the bathtub can be a bit unpredictable.
+The simplest way to add colorant to a fizzy bath bomb is to put it in during the liquid phase of making the bomb.
+You can use either water-based or dry colorants, as long as they are water-soluble.
+Micas and oxides disperse in water, but they are not water-soluble, and the results in the bathtub when you add the bomb to the water can be a bit unpredictable.

 For the best effect, add the liquid colorant to the Epsom salt.
 The grains of the salt are large and hold the color well.
 Put the Epsom salt by itself in a small bowl and add the few drops of colorant.
 Stir well with a whisk.
-Some of the salt dissolves a little bit, but most of it... retains its shape and takes on the color.
+Some of the will salt dissolve a little bit, thanks to the liquid of the colorant, but most of it will retain its shape as it takes on the color.